 Public Records - Florida has a very broad public records law.
 Most written communications to or from state officials regarding state business are public records that are available to the public upon request.
 Records and information may be readily available at no cost via one of DEP’s online resources.

-The DEP Business Portal online services allows Florida residents and businesses to obtain a variety of information as well as self-service authorizations online.
-You can apply for commonly issued authorizations, permits, or certifications, pay fees and renewals, submit annual reports, subscribe to agency newsletters or search for records.
+The DEP Business Portal allows Florida residents and businesses to obtain a variety of information as well as self-service authorizations online.
+You can apply for commonly issued authorizations, permits or certifications, pay fees and renewals, submit annual reports, subscribe to agency newsletters or search for records.

 You can also search facility or site names, or street addresses and may find the records posted online, by using our Information Portal.